-This is what a perfect page should consist:
+This is what a perfect page should consist of the following things:

 - Short and simple URL

-- Title tag should begin with your main keyword
+- Title tag which begins with your main keyword

-- Subtitles should include your target keyword at least once
+- Subtitles which include your target keyword at least once

-- Keyword needs to be mentioned at least once in first 100 words
+- Main keyword which has to be mentioned at least once in first 100 words

-As we previously mentioned, optimization of the content is just a part of the story.
+As I said, optimization of the content is just a part of the whole story.

 And the best way to get links is by creating awesome content.